How many firefighters will you be recruiting?

 How long does the recruitment process take and what are the key dates?

 Our recruitment process is rigorous, in part due to the high volume of applicants we expect to receive, and as such, it takes between 6-8 months to complete the process.

 From the point of application, how long does the assessment process take from start to finish?

 Usually, it takes 6-8 months.
-We expect this process to run from late June to Feb 2022, from point of the advert to starting on a FF Core Skills course.
-However, we will hold all successful candidates in a pool and draw off cohorts of trainees as and when required, so whilst you may successfully complete the process in 2021, you may not be offered a job immediately and will be held in the pool until late 2024.
+We hold all successful candidates in a pool and draw off cohorts of trainees as and when required, so whilst you may successfully complete the process in a particular year , you may not be offered a job immediately and will be held in the pool for a period of two years.

 When will I hear back after each stage of the process if I’ve been successful?

 You won’t hear back immediately, following each stage of the process, whether you’ve been successful or not – it will take us a few days to look at all the candidates’ scores.
 Please keep an eye on your emails, where you will be advised of your progress through our recruitment process.
 Also, you can keep an eye on the dates above and if you haven’t heard from us, and are expecting to, by the day before the start of each of the next steps, please email us: firstname.lastname@example.org.

 If I was to be successful, from the point of offer - how long does it then take to be in post?

 After the interview/assessment centre stage of the process, we will select candidates to form cohorts trainees.
 We will run pre-employment checks which take approx 2 months and allow a period for candidates to serve any notice in their current employment.
 Candidates then start their core skill training which takes approx 3 months and then start in post on a fire station.

 What qualifications do I need to apply?